vadvolo/milos-automation/lab/topologies/lab00_cisco_basic_scenario/README.md

 **Step 2.**

-NB: Do not forget to put Cisco IOS image `c7200-jk9s-mz.124-13a.bin` into `lab/vm_images` directory.
+NOTE: Do not forget to put Cisco IOS image `c7200-jk9s-mz.124-13a.bin` into `lab/vm_images` directory.

 Start the lab: